 Wood Fish is run by Sichuan native Winnie and her American husband Tom.
 There are only 6 or so seats in Winnie's kitchen where she magically prepares everything right in front of you while Tom keeps you entertained with stories of his travels.
 The menu is only about a dozen simple items which include a tuna salad sandwich, burger, fries, curry, spaghetti, fried rice and bean salad.
 All are delicious and priced very reasonably.
 Be sure to try Winnie's powerful green tea brought from her home in Sichuan.

-Wood Fish tucked away, just off Sideng Square on the corner of South Tibet Alley, just before Sloth Coffee.
+FIND IT: Wood Fish tucked away, just off Sideng Square on the corner of South Tibet Alley, just before Sloth Coffee.
 The road winds up to the right when facing the theatre stage.
 Look for the wood fish in the window and the owners' pet daschund sunning himself on the steps.